DePimmer/ReLifeCycleGraduationProject/README.md

 **1. Setting up MySQL database**
+1. Open MySQL workbench
-1. Create a new MySQL server if you don't already have one (MySQL Connections > +)
+2. Create a new MySQL server if you don't already have one (MySQL Connections > +)
-2. Open your server and open the "relifecycle_db_schema.sql" file under the "Database" folder
+3. Open your server and open the "relifecycle_db_schema.sql" file under the "Database" folder of this repository
-3. Run the SQL script by clicking the lightning bolt and the relifecycle_db should appear in the Navigator
+4. Run the SQL script by clicking the lightning bolt and the relifecycle_db should appear in the Navigator
-4. ⚠ IMPORTANT: Don't change anything of the database schema structure.
+5. ⚠ IMPORTANT: Don't change anything of the database schema structure.
 Keep all table, view and column names as they are.
-5. Fill the database with your own material data.
+6. Fill the database with your own material data.
 The schema serves as a template and consists of one example material.
 Read the table descriptions below for clarification:

 - nmd_db: Table for environmental data.
 Within this table you can map materials from the "nibe_db" and "archicalc_db" tables by inserting their corresponding "nibe_id" and "archicalc_id".
 - nibe_db: Table for circularity data.